 Dr. Lanpeng Ji, Research Scientist, now Assistant Professor at the university of Leeds, UK.
-PhD University of Lausanne.
-MSc in probability theory, Nankai University, China.
+PhD in Mathematics, University of Lausanne.
+MSc in Probability Theory, Nankai University, China.
 BSc in Information and Computer Science, Agriculture University of Hebei, China.
 Dr. Ji received an award from the Fondation Nicolas and Helena Porphyrogenis (Lausanne) 2014 for his excellent doctoral thesis entitled « Ruin and related quantities in some advanced insurrance risk models ».
 His research interests include stochastic processes, probability theory and machine learning.

 Daejin Choi is a visiting scientist.
 He is also a Ph.D candidate in Seoul National University, Korea.There are two his research topics: (Internet) Data Science, and Future Internet Technologies.
 For the data scientist, he focuses on the users’ behaivoral characteristics and content propagation, which published several papers in ACM SIGMETRICS, WWW, and ACM COSN.
 In the master period, he designed and implemented a Content-Centric Network (CCN) router, which efficiently delivers contents to clients by removing redundant packets in Internet.
 Currently, he focuses on understanding how users consume online contents and various type of applications based on user consumption patterns.
 See more details in here (http://mmlab.snu.ac.kr/~djchoi)